sonamyangkeyy/SWE_CAP2_Game_Automation/README.md

 ![](operator.mp4)

 # Notes:
-- Using the code above I was able to get enough Bush to unlock the tile & to
+- Using the code above I was able to get enough Bush to unlock the variable , function ,etc...
-- These features were unlocked too: variables and functions.

 # to plant Carrots.